 - ½ cup sugar

-- 4 apples (I used Pink Lady.
-Gala is tasty too)
+- 4 medium apples I used Pink Lady.
+Gala is tasty too

 - 2 tablespoons honey

-- ⅓ cup Manischewitz or sweet red wine
+- ⅓ cup Manischewitz I like blackberry or sweet red wine

-- Bake the walnuts in a single layer until toasted, or about 5-7 minutes.
+- Place walnuts in a single layer on a foil lined baking sheet and bake until toasted, about 5-7 minutes.

-- Next up, put your ½ cup sugar in a saucepan on medium heat and mix while melting the sugar.
+- Place ½ cup sugar in a medium saucepan on medium heat and mix while melting the sugar.

 - As soon as the sugar is melted, add the nuts and quickly coat the nuts.
-Transfer nuts to piece of wax or parchment paper and immediately break up the nuts with spoons.
+Transfer nuts to piece of wax or parchment paper and immediately break up the nuts with a spoon.